-Henry Hargrove is a Technical Analyst at the RAND Corporation.
-His professional interests include national security, military operations, intelligence, cybersecurity, sociotechnical systems of systems, organizational behavior, predictive frameworks, and resilient infrastructure.
+Henry Hargrove is a technical analyst at the RAND Corporation.
+His professional interests include national security, military/homeland defense operations, intelligence, cybersecurity, sociotechnical systems of systems, organizational behavior, predictive frameworks, and resilient infrastructure.

 Since being at RAND, Hargrove has focused on cyber warfare effects, concepts of operations for Homeland Security, analysis of alternatives for technology development, and modeling and simulation.
 He is a significant contributor to the Joint Integrated Contingency Model and the Will to Fight Model (by way of agent-based modeling and framework implementation).